The application deadline is January 14, 2019 at noon.

 Requirements/Instructions for Part 2: Recommendation Form portion of application:

-One recommendation must be from your dissertation advisor
+One recommendation must be from your dissertation chair/co-chair.

 The second recommendation must be from a faculty member in another department or program other than the student’s home department.
 A recommendation from a faculty member holding a joint appointment that includes the student’s home department is allowed.
+The second letter may be from a dissertation co-chair if the faculty member's unit(s) is completely different from the co-chair in 2 (above).
 Letters may also come from faculty at other universities.